-Figure 16: The Bowman Fredericksburg facility
+Figure 15: The Bowman Fredericksburg facility

-Figure 17: The Fox logo
+Figure 16: The Fox logo

-Bowmans had sold all but the farm's main house and the distillery to Robert E. Simon, another visionary.
+to Fredericksburg, Virginia.
+In 1961 the Bowmans had sold all but the farm's main house and the distillery to Robert E. Simon, another visionary.
 He gave his initials to Reston and in a sense fulfilled Dr. Wiehle's dream.
 Simon's planned community was built and prospered.
 By the late 1980s the rapid growth of Reston and Northern Virginia had convinced Bowman's executives to relocate to less crowded climes.